Iluvien Approval History

 Iluvien (fluocinolone acetonide) is an intravitreal implant for the treatment of diabetic macular edema.

-FDA Approval History for Iluvien
+Development History and FDA Approval Process for Iluvien

 |Sep 26, 2014|| FDA Approves Iluvien for Diabetic Macular Edema|